HuangLabAtUAB/ProTransDeconv/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # ProTransDeconv
-ProTransDeconv performs data transformation, coefficient of variation summarization, and identification of cell-type-specific proteins using protein quantification data derived from Mass Spectrometry (MS).
+ProTransDeconv performs data transformation, coefficient of variation (CV) summarization, and identification of cell-type-specific proteins using protein quantification data derived from Mass Spectrometry (MS).

 ## WorkFlow